VP of Product, Speaker, 8+ Years Sales & Client Success Expertise

 During phase two, we put the bulk of our focus on designing and developing the core of your site: The homepage, product pages, and other key elements that are most helpful to your site visitors.
 We call this the launchpad site.

-During this phrase, expect regular meetings with your project manager and strategist to review designs, site progress, and more.
+During this phrase, expect regular meetings with your coach, project manager, and strategist to review designs, site progress, strategy, and more.
 Your team will work on content creation (under our guidance) as we build the site.

 These next step involves the standard work you do with a traditional web design: